NagarjunNagesh/bus-company/README.md

 ### Add Trips

-The cities would have to be valid inorder to be added.
+The cities and the dates would have to be valid inorder to be added.

 1. The origin city would have to be valid, else it would throw an error `origin city invalid`
 1. The destination city would have to be valid, else it would throw an error `destination city invalid`